-During meetings of the Working Group and ?ehdzo Got'įnę on January 6-7, 2016, it was recognized that there were major obstacles to implementing some of the objectives outlined in the ?ekwę́ Náts'ezé ?ea and Délįnę ?ekwę́ Code (Appendix E) during the first year of the plan.
+During meetings of the Working Group and ?ehdzo Got'įnę on January 6-7, 2016, it was recognized that there were major obstacles to implementing some of the objectives outlined in the ?ekwę́ Náts'ezé ?ea and Délįnę ?ekwę́ Code (Appendix D) during the first year of the plan.
 In particular, it will take time to build capacity and skills in certain areas, including with younger hunters and with respect to the community's efforts to include caribou health samples as part of the hunting process.
-The Working Group emphasized that a lot of advance planning and collaborative effort is needed to make more progress during the 2016-2017 harvest season, drawing upon lessons learned this year.
+The Working Group emphasized that a lot of advance planning and collaborative effort is needed to make more progress, building on lessons learned since we began implementing the plan in 2016.